clusson/email-generator/README.md

-# Email Signature :pencil2: :envelope: :boom:
+# Email Generator :pencil2: :envelope: :boom:
 Use the template to customize and create your own cool email signature.